BlurryFarce/Weeto/README.md

-# Weeto - Vote for you favourite character
+# Weeto - Vote for your favorite character

 Created using T3-Stack , Prisma, tRPC

-The chracter data is from  AniList API
+The character data is from  AniList API